Ganesh-Chougale/Programming-Concept/QB_Challenges/PrepInsta/JAVA/03_Sum_of_N_Numbers/info.md

 Sum of numbers = 1 + 2 + 3 + 4 + 5 = 15
 ```

-- > Method 1: Using for Loop
+- Method 1: Using for Loop
-- File Name : `SumOfN_ForLoop.java`
+> File Name : `SumOfN_ForLoop.java`
-- > Method 2: Using Formula for the Sum of Nth Term
+- Method 2: Using Formula for the Sum of Nth Term
-- File Name : `SumOfN_formulae.java`
+> File Name : `SumOfN_formulae.java`
-- > Method 3: Using Recursion
+- Method 3: Using Recursion
-- File Name : ` `
+> File Name : `SumOfN_Recursion.java`